 - In Town – Florence has true Old West history.
 About 140 historic buildings, from even Territorial Days.
 Check the Visitor Center, a historic building and state park.
 Downtown’s corner of Main & Ruggles.
 Get your self-led walking tour.
 It includes the historic courthouse and the Silver King Hotel.
 Try an Area Stay>

 - St. Anthony’s Greek Orthodox Monastery – Beautiful desert oasis built by monks in 1995.
 Take the self guided tour.
 When entering, check in at the bookstore.
 Be warned: have proper attire.
 Modest, nothing sheer.
 Women must wear a skirt & have scarf-type head coverings, but not hats.
 Men must wear a hat.
 Some borrowing-wear is available.
 No smoking.
 No speaking with the monks.
 Photos are allowed, but not of the monks.
 Off Rt.
 79, 12 miles South of Florence.
 Take Paisano Road to 4784 North St. Joseph’s Way.
 Grounds and architecture are worth it!

 See what’s in Kingman AZ:

-Walking Tour – Jim Hinckley, author & historian is your host for this Rt.
+- Walking Tour – Jim Hinckley, author & historian, hosts this Rt.
 66, heart of historic Kingman tour.
-It takes 2 hours, and costs only $15.
-But you must have a group of people to total at least $50 to arrange the tour.
+Taking 2 hours, costs $15.
+But a group minimum totaling $50 needed to go.
 Call the Kingman Visitor Center for info/details: 866-427-RT66 (7866)

 Things to Do in Arizona in December